Jaime Harrison brings message of hope to Hartsville

 He started the story by saying that he wanted to make sure that he’s improving the lives of South Carolina residents.

-As part of the desire to improve the lives of South Carolina residents, Harrison decided to hold a school supply drive after remembering one summer when his mother got laid off and didn't have any money to buy school supplies for him before the year started.
+As part of the desire to improve the lives of South Carolina residents, Harrison decided to hold a school-supplies drive after remembering one summer when his mother got laid off and didn’t have any money to buy school supplies for him before the year started.

+Harrison said he remembered all the kids asking about his old shoes and supplies.

 The team gave out over 400 backpacks at that drive, including one to a mother who told Harrison that his efforts had restored her hope, too.

-Harrison has also served as executive director of the House Democratic Caucus, as vice chair of the South Carolina Democratic Party, as a lobbyist for the Podesta Group and for United Way Worldwide and the Association of Public and Land-grant Universities.
+He also has served as executive director of the House Democratic Caucus, as vice chair of the South Carolina Democratic Party, as a lobbyist for the Podesta Group and for United Way Worldwide and the Association of Public and Land-grant Universities.

 He became chair of the South Carolina Democratic Party in 2013, the first African American to hold the post.
-He served in this role until 2017.
+He served in that role until 2017.

 (0) comments